globerhofer/HIPAA-policies/source/sections/17-data_integrity_policy.md

 ## 17.6 Intrusion Prevention and Vulnerability Scanning

 1. Production systems are monitored using IPS systems.
 Suspicious activity is logged and alerts are generated.
 2. Vulnerability scanning of Production Systems occurs continually.
-Reviews are currently done four (4) times a day.
-Scans are reviewed by Security Officer or designated personnel, with defined steps for risk mitigation, and retained for future reference.
+Currently, four (4) times a day.
+Scans are reviewed by Security Officer or designated personnel, with defined steps for risk mitigation at least quarterly, and retained for future reference.

 ## 17.7 Production System Security